mansour-abdullah/laravel-ajax-crud-with-modal/README.md

 # laravel-ajax-crud
-Sample CRUD application for Laravel with ajax
+Sample CRUD application for Laravel with ajax and bootstrap modal